Bobby Bonwenyue Gueh

 - Biography

-Bobby Bonwenyue Gueh is originally from Liberia, West Africa.
-He is a clinical assistant professor and director at Georgia State University College of Counseling and Psychological Services at the Alpharetta Campus.
+Dr. Bobby Bonwenyue Gueh is originally from Liberia, West Africa.
+He is a clinical assistant professor and program coordinator of the Master’s School Counseling program at Georgia State University College of Counseling and Psychological Services, at both the Atlanta and Alpharetta campuses.
 He has been a school counselor for 19 years and has worked at the elementary, middle and high school levels.

 Gueh has dedicated his professional and personal work to mentoring and developing minoritized males within schools and the juvenile systems.
 He has also developed several programs for marginalized students, including mentoring and first-generation programs.
-Gueh has co-authored several articles and book chapters and is currently authoring “Talking to Children and Teens About Race and Racism.”
+Gueh has co-authored several articles and book chapters and is currently authoring “Supporting Mental Health in Black Boys: A Guide for Teachers”.

 In addition, he has provided training and workshops for educators at the local, state, national and international levels on many topics, including race and racism, multiculturalism, Black male achievement, positive parenting, post-secondary options, social-emotional learning, and social justice, activism and crisis response.